-Almost all venomous snakes in the U.S. have round pupils, with the sole exception of the Coral Snake.
+Non-venomous snakes in the U.S. have round pupils, with the sole exception of the Coral Snake.
 Venomous snakes have vertical, or elliptical, cat-like pupils.
 The photo at the top of this page is that of a venomous snake.
 Most venomous snakes are called “pit vipers.”
 They have a noticeable “pit” on each side of their face near their nostrils.
 It’s best not to get close enough to discern these characteristics!
 Also, most venomous snakes have a triangular-shaped head.

 First-aid for a non-venomous snake bite